 Facebook’s audience Insights

 Audience Insights is not a new tool, but over the last year, the features and data available have changed considerably.
 Facebook has restricted access to information and excluded analytics, financial data and data obtained by other third parties by custom audiences.
-Audience Feedback also allows two very important roles to get a deeper understanding of the audiences saved.
+Audience Feedback also allows two very important roles to get a deeper understanding of the audience saved.

 To get started with Audience Insights, determine whether you want to profile a saved audience consisting of all Facebook users, or only profile the people linked to your account.
 Notice that in order to provide reliable insights, Facebook needs a large number of data, so pages with less than 10,000 followers might not be able to access any insights.Once you have selected your demographic info for your customer in the left column, here are the two places that can reveal the most about your audience.